KharalDipendra/tsumiki-reddit.js/README.md

      return <message>.channel.send(embed)
 });
 ```

-## Example output for <post>
+## Example output for "post"
-**Example 1:** [pastebin](https://pastebin.com/zHGku0BK) - This is an example output of one of the available posts if `allowPosts` is set to `true`. \
+**Example 1:** [pastebin](https://pastebin.com/zHGku0BK) - This is a example output for all possible posts, if `allowPosts` is set to `true`. \
-This does not include the property `post_hint:` property, which means its automaticly sorted out if `allowPosts` is set to `false` \
+This does not include the property `post_hint` property, which means its automaticly sorted out if `allowPosts` is set to `false` \
-I personally just want fetchable images, so I usually have it set to false, since I want to be certain I get loadable images in Discord embed. \
+I personally just want images, so I usually have it set to false, since I want to be certain I get images that supports Discord embeds.

- **Example 2:** [pastebin](https://pastebin.com/NYy7kbmW) - This is an example output of one of the available posts if `allowPosts` is set to `true`. \
+**Example 2:** [pastebin](https://pastebin.com/NYy7kbmW) - This is a example output if `allowPosts` is set to `true`. \
 This is the prefered way, since it only fetches posts with images that is part of `i.redd.it` domain and is fetchable for Discord Embeds. \